 This second plot shows squared, standardized residuals (i.e. corrected for any differences in variance), vertically, against its p-dimensional regressor leverage ratio (prediction variance divided by residual variance) along the horizontal axis.

 The Cook(1977) measure of overall influence for each observation is proportion to the product of its squared, standardized residual times its leverage ratio.
 Each contour of constant overall influence thus display as a hyperbola on our second type of plot.
-And this hyperbola can be moved up and down using the overall "influence" slider control.
+And this hyperbola can be moved either outward or inward using the overall "influence" slider control.